rtk0c/go-discord-irc/README.md

   false (or not providing this flag) will take the value from the config file instead
 - `--debug-presence`: similar to `--debug`, but for Discord user presence information

-TODO config file

-The specified config file is continuously read from, and many changes will update on the bridge.
-This means you can add or remove channels restarting the bot.

 This bot needs permissions to manage webhooks as it creates webhooks on the go.